 Installing a few cabinets, open shelving for small spaces, and plenty of hooks to hang up drying clothes can do wonders to improve your area.
 Place cute baskets and storage containers on your shelves (and, really, anywhere you can fit them) so you can easily tuck away your items.
-We also recommend including a countertop where you can easily fold so you don’t end up with laundry baskets of crinkled clothing everywhere.
+We also recommend including a countertop that you can easily fold so you don’t end up with laundry baskets of crinkled clothing everywhere.

 Entryway/Mudroom Storage for the Whole Family

 Sick of that overflowing front closet?
 Or walking in the front door to a pile of kicked-off shoes and tossed jackets?
 Then entryway or mudroom storage is the way to go.
 If you can, invest in a mudroom to keep everyday clutter away from the all-important first-impression-making front entrance.
 Your mudroom should include individual coat hooks and cubbies for storing shoes, hats, gloves, umbrellas, and other essentials.
 Tuck away seldom-used items behind cabinet doors or in baskets, but keep jackets and shoes easily accessible.
 Add a bench to make putting on and taking off shoes a more enjoyable experience.

 If you don’t have enough space in your home for a mudroom, you can accomplish a similar effect in your front entrance with custom storage.
 Here, though, we recommend keeping your everyday items hidden so they don’t produce visual clutter that takes away from the comforting feeling in your home.